-Commuters using Jogeshwari, Goregaon, Malad and Kandivli stations, may soon be reduced to having only slow trains with Western Railway.
+Commuters using Jogeshwari, Goregaon, Malad and Kandivli stations, may soon be reduced to having only slow trains with WR.
 Officials say this will help increase services between Churchgate and Borivli

 Commuters using four of the city’s busiest stations — Jogeshwari, Goregaon, Malad, Kandivli — may soon be reduced to having only slow trains with Western Railway considering a move to reduce the number of stops of fast trains.

 More than 35 lakh people travel on western line’s local trains everyday.
 FIle pic

 If implemented, fast trains between Churchgate and Borivli (both up and down) will not stop at any of these four stations.
 Of WR’s 1305 services, 119 currently are fast (64 up, 55 down), which stop at these four stations between Andheri and Borivli.
 Another 600 are slow, which stop at all stations.
 There are already 14 so-called super fast services, which do not stop between Borivli and Andheri.

 The reason for the move is the rescheduling of the WR timetable on January 2, where 13 services were extended beyond their current destinations.
 Speeds of 11 more services have also been augmented to save time.

 Senior railway officials said skipping the four stations would help them increase the speeds of trains to and from Vasai and Virar.

 The move has potential to upset lakhs of commuters who use these four stations.
 Roughly five lakh people buy tickets and season passes from these stations.
 To put the figure in perspective, 10 lakh people use the 60-km CST-Panvel harbour line.
 Another potential problem is the fact that WR hasn’t increased services for nearly two years now, thanks to saturation and lack of slots.